General Web Earth History Resources

 - Palaeontologica Electronica (more info) is an online scholarly journal dealing with paleontology and occasionally geoscience education issues.

-- Notebooks on Geology (more info) is the English translation of a French online paleontology journal.
+- Notebooks on Geology ( This site may be offline. ) is the English translation of a French online paleontology journal.

 - Some of the most important books of Charles Darwin (more info) and papers by Sir Charles Lyell (more info) can be downloaded or read online.